cloudflare/cloudflare-docs/content/workers/tutorials/authorize-users-with-auth0/_example-auth0.md

-Example of an Auth0 class that is compatible with module-style Workers.
+Example of an Auth0 class that is compatible with Workers using ES modules format.

 According to [Auth0's documentation](https://auth0.com/docs/secure/tokens/token-best-practices#jwt-validation):